 After completing my BEd/BSc degree in Biology (2012), I obtained my MSc Biology in 2015 at the Radboud University Nijmegen (the Netherlands).
 Here I first studied the distribution of an invasive fish species (Pseudorasbora parva) in Dutch waters and its potential to transfer a pathogen (Sphaerothecum destruens) to native fish species.
 Secondly, I studied the avian distribution and life-history strategies in Amazonian terra-firme and floodplain forests.
-Since October 2016 I've been studying the evolution of senescence, using telomeres, in European badgers (Meles meles) as a PhD-student at the University of Leeds, which I completed in January 2020.
+In October 2016 I started studying the evolution of senescence, using telomeres, in European badgers (Meles meles) as a PhD-student at the University of Leeds, which I completed in January 2020.

-My current interest is in the evolution of senescence.
+My interest was in the evolution of senescence.
 There is substantial individual variation in the point and the rate at which they senesce - deterioration of performance with age - but our knowledge of the factors that influence this process remains limited.

-My PhD will focus on how early-life effects can direct the onset and rate of senescence.
-Using a longitudinal approach, we employ telomere dynamics as a biomarker of senescence as they reflect the physiological consequences of within-individual experiences.
-This allows us to determine the early-life environment, parental and additive genetic effects that shape individual telomere dynamics and therefore senescence patterns.
-This project has the ability to generate critical knowledge on the fundamental evolution of senescence in addition to conservation management decisions.
+My PhD focused on how early-life effects can direct the onset and rate of senescence.
+Using a longitudinal approach, we employed telomere dynamics as a biomarker of senescence as they reflect the physiological consequences of within-individual experiences.
+This allowed us to determine the early-life environment, parental and additive genetic effects that shape individual telomere dynamics and therefore senescence patterns.
+This project had the ability to generate critical knowledge on the fundamental evolution of senescence in addition to conservation management decisions.

 - BEd/BSc Biology